Memory Asymmetry Creates Heteroclinic Orbits to Nash Equilibrium in Learning in Zero-Sum Games: Theoretical Results

-In Asm.~\ref{asm_Two-action}, we consider a specific class of zero-sum games where the Nash equilibrium exists inside the strategy spaces of two players.
+In Asm.~\ref{asm_Two-action}, we consider a specific class of zero-sum games where the Nash equilibrium exists in the interior of the strategy spaces of two players.
 This is because if the Nash equilibrium is on the boundary of the strategy spaces, a dominant strategy exists and learning dynamics are trivial.
 An example that satisfies Asm.~\ref{asm_Two-action} is matching-pennies games ($u_1=u_4=+1$ and $u_2=u_3=-1$).
-In practice, the Nash equilibrium is defined as follows.
+Indeed, the Nash equilibrium is defined as follows.

 \begin{definition}[Original Nash equilibrium in two-action zero-sum normal-form game] Under Asm.~\ref{asm_Two-action} (two-action zero-sum game), we consider $(n_{\rm X},n_{\rm Y})=(0,0)$ (no memory = normal-form game).
 Then, the mixed strategy of X is given by a single variable $x:=x_{a_1}\in(0,1)$.
 Similarly, Y's strategy is given by $y:=y_{b_1}\in(0,1)$.
 Then, the Nash equilibrium $(x^{\rm o},y^{\rm o})$ and the payoffs in the equilibrium $(u^{\rm o},v^{\rm o})$ are given by